 We all want to have a safe place where we feel supported.
 Sometimes we receive that support from our immediate families, and sometimes we find supportive people and places that become part of our extended family.

 In late 2018, Mile High United Way began offering Center for Family Opportunity services at Florence Crittenton High School in Denver.
-Centers for Family Opportunity help to provide the necessary, and innovative, steps for families to move out of poverty and towards economic stability and self-sufficiency.
+Mile High United Way’s Centers for Family Opportunity help to provide the necessary steps for families to move out of poverty and towards economic stability and self-sufficiency.

 Services typically include case management, financial empowerment, employment support, skills-building, legal services, and basic needs support.
 At Florence Crittenton services include financial literacy workshops through mPowered, employment counseling through Goodwill, and free tax services to Florence Crittenton students, staff, and their families through Denver Asset Building Coalition.